farmera/sare_grant/study_results_balloons.md

 GSD of 5 m, or a pixel size of roughly 250 sq ft).
 The GeoEye-1 satellite offers the highest resolution per pixel at a little over 1 sq ft per pixel.

-Commercial providers of satellite image data generally charge for their services while Landsat is free.
-There is a delay of 16 days between successive captures of Landsat data and cloud-cover may be a significant issue for any satellite or airplane data service.
+Commercial providers of satellite image data charge for their services (Landsat is free) and there is often a delay between successive captures.
+In addition cloud-cover and other atmospheric effects present significant issues for any satellite or airplane data service provider.

 #### Minimum Resolution for Study

 All resolutions we have discussed here are those for standard RGB imagery.
 For multi- or hyper-spectral imagery some of the the higher resolutions drop by as much as 25%.
-Our choice of a pair of Canon S100's meant a high pixel count and with flight altitudes between 100 and 200 ft our GSD was from 3-5 sq in or 0.06-0.17 sq ft.
+Our choice of a pair of Canon S100's meant a high pixel count with flight altitudes between 100 and 200 ft.
+At these heights our GSD using the dual-camera system was from 3-5 sq in or 0.06-0.17 sq ft.

 ![](img/1m-resolution.png)
 1 meter per pixel